 How to Verify a Contractor’s License Before Hiring

-Visit www.cslb.ca.gov and use the license search tool.
-Enter the contractor’s license number and verify it’s active, in good standing, and classified for the type of work you need.
-Our license #1071980 is classified for overhead door installation, which covers garage doors and gates.
+Visit www.cslb.ca.gov and enter the contractor’s license number.
+Verify it’s active, in good standing, and classified for the type of work you need.
+Our license #1071980 is classified for overhead door installation, covering both garage doors and gates throughout San Diego County.

-Don’t skip this step, even if a contractor seems trustworthy.
+Don’t skip verification even if a contractor seems trustworthy.
 I’ve encountered unlicensed operators who presented fake license numbers or claimed exemptions that don’t exist under California law.
+If a contractor can’t provide a verifiable license number, walk away.

 Work With Licensed Professionals Who Stand Behind Their Work